 Things to do and places to visit in Munnar

-Anamudi Peak- Prefect for trekking this is the highest peak in South India.
+Anamudi Peak- Perfect for trekking this is the highest peak in South India.

 Mattupetty- is known for its storage masonry dam and the beautiful lake.